combinatrix-ai/PromptTrail/README.md

   - [ ] Turn-based execution that can be used by other libraries
 - [ ] Vector Search Integration
 - [ ] Better error messages that helps debugging
-- [ ] Provide a way to export / import sessions
 - [x] Caching of API call
+- [x] Function Calling

 ### Big Features

+- [ ] Provide a way to export / import sessions
 - [ ] toml input/output for templates
 - [ ] repository for templates
 - [ ] job queue and server
 - [ ] asynchronous execution (more complex runner)
 - [ ] Tooling
 - [ ] Local LLMs

 ## License

 - This project is licensed under the [Elastic License 2.0](https://www.elastic.co/licensing/elastic-license).